 A Declaration of Trust, sometimes called a Deed of Trust, is a legally binding document that records the financial arrangements between joint owners of a property.
 The aim of the declaration is to record each person’s initial contribution to the property, their ongoing financial responsibilities, and what will happen should the property be sold or if one person wants to be bought out.

 You may want to consider creating a Declaration of Trust in the following circumstances:

 - If you are buying a property and are cohabiting but unmarried

 - If you are buying property with a friend or business partner

 - If you are buying using money you have been lent by a friend or relative

-If you are considering making a will or would like to update your existing will please call us on 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion with one of our expert declaration of trust solicitors.
+If you are considering making a Declaration of Trust please call us on 0800 086 2929, email firstname.lastname@example.org or complete our Free Online Enquiry Form to arrange a free, no-obligation discussion with one of our expert Declaration of Trust Solicitors.